hkjorgensen/dia-samples/README.md

 * [Alphabetical list of CSS Properties](http://ref.openweb.io/CSS/)
 * [$/jQuery API](http://api.jquery.com)

-## Deplying to the web
+## Deploying to the web

-Many of the samples will work if you put them on a standard web server.
+Most of the samples will work if you put them on a standard web server.
 It's only those that use the Kattegat realtime or storage features which will not work.
-For this to work, you'll need to copy some support files and change the reference to these files in your project.
+To deploy to a web server you'll need to copy some support files and change the reference to these files in your project.

 Let's assume you are deploying to a web server via FTP, and your base web directory is `public_html`.

+### 1. Copy support files

-1. Copy `bower_components\libraries.js`, `bower_components\pure\pure-min.css` and `public\base.css` to your `public_html` directory
+Copy `bower_components\libraries.js`, `bower_components\pure\pure-min.css` and `public\base.css` to your `public_html` directory

+### 2. Update references

-2. Edit your project's `index.html` file, and change:
+Edit your project's `index.html` file, and change:

 ````
 	<!-- Base stylesheets -->